mathiasbosman/file-services/SECURITY.md

 ## Reporting a Vulnerability

-If a vulnerability is found please create an issue on GitHub.
+In case a vulnerability has been found please create an issue on GitHub.